 You get paid

-The umbrella company will then pay you a salary for the hours you have worked, minus deductions for taxes and the margin the umbrella company retains.
+You will then be paid a salary for the hours you have worked, minus deductions for taxes and the margin the umbrella company retains.
 You will receive a payslip which outlines all deductions and your take home pay.

 Why use an umbrella company?